Kanta Tsuneyama: 2018: First World Tour title, Thomas Cup silver

 In 2018, Tsuneyama won his first BWF World Tour title at the Thailand Open, defeating Tommy Sugiarto in the final.
 He was the first Japanese men's singles player to win the title in the tournament's 34-year history.
 At the World Championships in Nanjing, Tsuneyama reached the quarterfinals for the first time.
 He defeated the 12th seed, Anthony Sinisuka Ginting, before being eliminated by Liew Daren of Malaysia.

 In team competitions, Tsuneyama contributed to the Japanese team's silver medal at the Thomas Cup in Bangkok.
 During the semifinal against defending champion Denmark, with the tie at 2–2, he won the decisive fifth match against Jan Ø. Jørgensen to secure a 3–2 victory and advance the team to the final.
-Later that year, he was part of the team that won a bronze medal at the Asian Games in Jakarta.
+At the Asian Games, Tsuneyama helped Japan win the bronze medal in the men's team event, the country's first medal in the event in 48 years.